 Preapproval reviews are conducted by UniCare's Managed Care department or by AIM Specialty HealthSM, a UniCare-affiliated company that provides support for the preapproval process.
 Our Provider Reference Sheet identifies which services are reviewed by UniCare and which are reviewed by AIM and how much notice is required (see below).

 Use this resource as a convenient reference for member copays, notification requirements for preapprovals, and selected procedures for pre-review.
-View the preapproval requirements effective July 1, 2018.
+View the preapproval requirements:

 You can also visit our member page to view notification requirements for preapprovals documents provided to members.
-Please refer to the applicable member handbook for more information on plan benefits, conditions, limitations and exclusions.
+Please refer to the applicable member handbook, found in our member materials, for more information on plan benefits, conditions, limitations and exclusions.

 For UniCare reviews